arazd/protein_representation_learning/README.md

 ## Codebase
-Code for DeepLoc and Paired Cell Inpainting models is available under ``` models/keras_models.py ```
+Code for DeepLoc and Paired Cell Inpainting models is available under ``` models/keras_models.py ```.
 CellProfiler features were obtained by running the [CellProfiler pipeline](https://cellprofiler.org/).

+Dataloader class is available under ``` models/dataset_utils.py ```, and contains reading / preprocessing / converting to tensorflow Dataset single-cell images in .tiff format (see server with data above).

 ## References